-Rocket may appear to most as a snarky, selfish asshole who’s affinity for heavy weaponry is downright concerning, but… Okay, that’s all accurate, but he’s also got some of the heaviest baggage of any hero in the MCU.
+Rocket may appear to most as a snarky, selfish asshole with an affinity for heavy weaponry that’s downright concerning, but he’s also carrying some of the heaviest baggage of any hero in the MCU.
 He’s the only one of his kind (that we know of) and is clearly struggling with some serious trauma surrounding his creation, but Rocket is still trying to better himself and connect with the other Guardians.
-He’s still got a lot of growing to do, but that’s why he’s such a compelling character to watch and root for.
+He’s definitely got a lot of growing to do, but that’s why he’s such a compelling character to watch and root for.

 Number 5: Natasha Romanoff, Black Widow

 Even though she hasn’t received her own movie yet, Black Widow is easily one of the best characters in the MCU.
 Her quest for redemption to make up for a dark, blood-soaked past, her ties to S.H.I.E.L.D , meaningful bonds with almost every other Avenger, and totally badass skillset have myself and many others wondering how the MCU has gone on so long without giving her a solo film.
 One is apparently in the works, and all I can say “it’s about time.”

 The first taste we got of a bigger “universe” in the MCU was with Thor, and the Avenger/Revenger has grown and matured along with the series’ scope.
 Originally an arrogant brute who never really thought about the consequences of his actions, Odinson has become a truly worthy King and hero to root for over the course of his tragedy-filled story.
 And despite his many losses, the ass-kicking Asgardian is in the middle of dozens of the funniest scenes in the entire MCU.